 In the therapy world, I’m what we refer to as ‘sex positive’.
 What does that mean?
 Being sex positive means that sex is viewed as a healthy, normal part of being human.
-In other words, this is a shame-free zone.
 Society tends to make sex and sexuality a taboo topic, to everyone’s detriment.

-Sex therapy is a unique opportunity to talk openly (at your own pace!) about this important facet of your life, with a judgment-free stance of curiosity, openness, respect, and understanding.
+Sex therapy is a unique opportunity to talk openly (at your own pace!) about this important facet of your life, with a stance of openness, respect, and understanding.

 Being sex positive also means encouraging people to have a voice and choice, not simply expressing your sexuality differently for the sake of doing so or to please your partner at your expense.
 In other words, I will never encourage you to do anything with your partner that you, yourself, don’t want to do – you decide your goals, preferences, values, likes and dislikes.
 And if you’re engaged in an out-of-control sexual behavior that you find distressing, then we’ll talk about the impact and develop a plan to minimize or eliminate that impact, if that is what you desire.

-Being sex positive means that I will never ‘yuck your yum’ - so long as it’s consensual (between people who are able to consent), then your sexual fantasies and practices will be honored and validated, without judgment.
-So, your kink, fetish or BDSM practices are valid here; your vanilla (or non-kinky) sex is valid too.
-Your queer relationship is valid; your heterosexual relationship is valid too.
-Your trans and non-binary gender identities and expressions are valid here; your cisgender identity and expression are valid as well.
-Your consensual non-monogamous (CNM)/polyamorous relationships are valid; your monogamous relationship is affirmed too.
+Being sex positive means that I will never ‘yuck your yum’ - so long as it’s consensual (between people who are able to consent), then your sexual fantasies and practices are honored and validated.
+So, your kink, fetish or BDSM practices are affirmed here; your vanilla (or non-kinky) sex is affirmed too.
+Your queer relationship is affirmed; your heterosexual relationship is affirmed too.
+Your trans and non-binary gender identities and expressions are affirmed here; your cisgender identity and expression are affirmed as well.
+Your consensual non-monogamous (CNM)/polyamorous relationships are affirmed; your monogamous relationship is affirmed too.
 You see the pattern, right?
 All are affirmed and welcome.

 For most people, sex and sexuality are very private and personal areas of life.
 I honor that, helping you feel comfortable talking about sex so you can enhance this important area of your life.

 Areas of focus